 - 1. Keep copying from the board to an absolute minimum.
 If copying is necessary, try alternating the colours of each line to help your learner track their place. - 2.
 Provide sentence starters for your learner. - 3.
-Scaffold writing tasks with mind maps and writing frames such as VCOP pyramids (examples are available in TES resources).
+Scaffold writing tasks with mind maps and writing frames VCOP pyramids (examples are available in TES resources). - 4.
+Provide spelling lanes, word banks and key word charts. students how to use them.

-- 4. Provide spelling lanes, word banks and key word charts.
-Teach students how to use them. - 5.
-Encourage use of mind maps/ post it notes when pupils are planning their piece of writing.
+5. Encourage use of mind maps/ post it notes when pupils are planning their piece of writing.
 Post it notes are great as they can be moved around once the ideas have been noted down.

 - 6. Allow pupils to 'talk it out' before writing.
 Let them talk to a partner about their ideas so they have clarified their thoughts before actually writing. - 7.
 Pace writing by determining how much has to be done in a time limit and, if necessary, give motivational feedback. - 8.
 Allow pupils to record their answers using alternative formats (mind maps, video recordings/ spoken recordings). - 9.
-Use available assistive technology with appropriate students - - computer or laptop - free voice recognition such as Siri for ipads voice recognition in googledocs. - predictive word processing can help pupils to get started and improve motivation when the work may otherwise feel overwhelming. - Allow appropriate students to use a scribe on occasions (human/ computer based/ exam reader pen).
+Use pencil grips or alternative pens to improve control. - 10.
+Offer a choice of paper size, shape, colour, lined/unlined, graph and a range of media. - 11.
+Use available assistive technology with appropriate students - - computer or laptop - free voice recognition such as Siri for ipads voice recognition in googledocs. - predictive word processing can help pupils to get started and improve motivation when the work may otherwise feel overwhelming.